 As with any organization there are a great many policies and procedures that support the functions of the organization.
-Given that the transitional housing program forms part of a larger organization, some of the policies apply to the organization as a whole and are not specific to the transitional housing program.
+Given that the transitional housing program forms part of a larger organization, some of the policies apply to the organization as a whole and are not specific to the youth employment program.

 Policies tell people what to do.
 Procedures tell them how to do it.